folio-org/okapi/doc/security.md

 At the same time, Okapi looks at the permission bits for all the modules involved, from their moduleDescriptors.
 There are three kinds of permissions:

-* PermissionsRequired.
+* permissionsRequired.
 These are strictly necessary to call the module.
-* PermissionsDesired.
+* permissionsDesired.
 These are not necessary, but if present, the module may do some extra operations (for example, show sensitive data about a patron).
-* ModulePermissions.
+* modulePermissions.
 Unlike the two others, these are permissions granted to a module, which it can make use of, when making further calls to other modules.

 As noted before, Okapi does not check any permissions.
-It just collects the sum of PermissionsRequired and PermissionsDesired, and passes those to the authorization module for checking.
-It also collects the modulePermissions for each module in the pipeline, and passes these to the authorization module.
+It just collects the sum of `permissionsRequired` and `permissionsDesired`, and passes those to the authorization module for checking.
+It also collects the `modulePermissions` for each module in the pipeline, and passes these to the authorization module.

 The authorization module first checks that we have a valid token, and that its signature still matches its contents.
 Then it extracts the user and tenant IDs from the token, and looks up the permissions granted to this user.
 It also checks if there are module permissions in the token, and if so, adds those to the list of user permissions.
-Next it checks that all PermissionsRequired are indeed present in the list of permissions.
+Next it checks that all `permissionsRequired` are indeed present in the list of permissions.
 If any one is missing, it fails the whole request.
-The authorization module also walks through the PermissionsDesired, and checks which of those are present.
+The authorization module also walks through the `permissionsDesired`, and checks which of those are present.
 It reports those in a special header, so the following modules can look at them, and decide to modify their behavior.

-Finally, the authorization module looks at the modulePermissions it received.
+Finally, the authorization module looks at the `modulePermissions` it received.
 For each module listed there, it creates a new JWT that contains all the same stuff as the original, plus the permissions granted for that module.
 It signs the JWT, and returns them all in the X-Okapi-Module-Tokens header to Okapi.